burkeazbill/docker-phpipam/README.md

 # phpIPam (PHP IP Address Management)
 phpipam is an open-source web IP address management application.
 Its goal is to provide light and simple IP address management application.

-Goal of this repository is to provide a lightweight docker image that can be used to have applciation running quickly.
+Goal of this repository is to provide a lightweight docker image that can be used to have the application running quickly.

 ## Running the application
 I have tried to make it as simple as possible to run the application quickly.
 Therefore you can use docker-compose or just docker engine itself to start.